BimmerGestalt/AAIdrive/README.md

 Due to the unofficial reverse-engineered nature of this project, it has some limitations:

   - The main menu entries' icons and text can't be altered, and so do not look exactly correct
-  - The individual music app icons are not fully functional, but they do switch the active music source
+  - The individual music source icons are not fully functional, but they do switch the active music source
   - Android Oreo disabled Android Open Accessory Protocol 2 audio output, which is required to play audio over the app's USB connection in model years 2014-2017.
 Please disable the app option "Request Audio Focus" and use Bluetooth audio
-  - Some Android Auto music apps enforce a whitelist of clients, preventing this app from connecting and controlling them.
-These music apps are unavailable:
+  - Some Android Auto music apps enforce a whitelist of clients, preventing this app from launching them or browsing their libraries.
+However, once they are running, they can be controlled.
+For example, these popular music apps can not be launched, they must be started manually:
     - Amazon Music
     - Audible
     - Bandcamp